- Home

 There’s evidence to suggest that getting enough vitamin B2 may contribute to healthier heart.

-B2 is a component of two major coenzymes, flavin mononucleotide (FMN) and flavin adenine dinucleotide (FAD), which are needed to carry out essential daily functions in the body, such as DNA repair and cell growth.
+B2 is a component of two major coenzymes, flavin mononucleotide (FMN) and flavin adenine dinucleotide (FAD), which are needed to carry out essential daily functions, such as DNA repair and cell growth.
 As a result, research has linked B2 deficiency with an increased risk of several health conditions, including heart disease.

-Along with other B vitamins like B6, B9, and B12, B2 works to break down homocysteine in the body.
-This is significant as, according to this study, a 25% reduction in blood homocysteine levels could reduce the risk of heart disease by 11-16%, and stroke by 19-24%.
+Along with other B vitamins, like B6, B9, and B12, B2 breaks down homocysteine in the body.
+This is significant as, according to this study, a 25% reduction in blood homocysteine levels could reduce the risk of heart disease by 11-16%, and of stroke by 19-24%.
+However, as this review highlights, homocysteine levels and their direct relationship with cardiovascular conditions are still being examined.

-Vitamin B2 can help to reduce oxidative stress, which is caused by imbalances of harmful free radicals and antioxidants in the body.
-It can also reduce inflammation of nerves, which is known to contribute to the development of migraines.
+Vitamin B2 can help reduce oxidative stress, caused by imbalances of harmful free radicals and antioxidants.
+It can also reduce nerve inflammation, which is known to contribute to migraines.

 Migraines can also occur when the structures (mitochondria) within cells that are responsible for converting food into energy aren’t functioning properly.
-Because B2 is required for normal mitochondria activity, the National Institute of Neurological Disorders and Stroke lists it as a potential natural treatment for migraines.
+Because B2 is required for normal mitochondrial activity, The Migraine Trust lists it as a potential natural treatment for migraines.

 Vitamin B2 may boost immunity